Group-Adaptive Adversarial Learning for Robust Fake News Detection Against Malicious Comments: Conclusion

 \section{Conclusion}

 In this study, we carefully design and evaluate three categories of malicious comments based on cognition theory and psychology.
-Then, we propose a novel method, AdComment, for protecting fake news detectors against comment attacks.
-AdComment employs a dynamic comments adjustment strategy which enhances the detector's resistance against perceptual, cognitive, and socio-emotional comment attacks.
-Experimental results on multiple benchmark datasets demonstrate that the effectiveness of our model, achieving superior robustness and accuracy.
-This approach shows great potential in improving fake news detection on social media platforms.
+Building on cognitive-psychological theory, we categorize malicious comments into three types and leverage a dynamic adjustment strategy to enhance detector resilience against fact distortion, logical confusion, and emotional manipulation attacks.
+Experimental results across multiple benchmark datasets demonstrate that AdComment achieves state-of-the-art robustness and accuracy, showing strong potential for improving fake news detection on social media platforms.